Microsoft Platform (Range 7.0.0.x)

 Virtual Connection

 This connector uses a virtual connection and does not require any input during element creation.
-However, once the element is created, it is necessary to configure the connection settings (available in the page General -> Connections).
+However, once the element has been created, you will need to configure the connection settings on the General > Connections page.

 Important